612th Tactical Fighter Squadron: Fighter operations

 The squadron was redesignated the 612th Fighter-Bomber Squadron and activated at Alexandria Air Force Base, Louisiana in February 1954.
 Initially equipped with North American F-86 Sabres, then with Republic F-84F Thunderstreaks, by 1957 the squadron was flying North American F-100 Super Sabres as the 612th Tactical Fighter Squadron.
 The squadron participated in firepower demonstrations military exercises and maneuvers, It deployed aircraft and personnel to Europe and the Middle East to support NATO.
 During the Cuban Missile Crisis, the squadron operated from Homestead Air Force Base, Florida.
 By 1965, however, deployments had begun to the Pacific and Southeast Asia.

 The squadron moved to Misawa Air Base, Japan in November 1965, where it was assigned to the 39th Air Division.
 From Misawa, the squadron deployed aircraft and crews to Detachment 2 of the 39th Division, located at Kunsan Air Base, South Korea.
 In 1966, the squadron deployed to Phan Rang Air Base, South Viet Nam.
 On 10 October, Detachment 1 of the squadron was formed at Phan Rang, where it came under the operational control of the 35th Tactical Fighter Wing.
 Although the squadron continued to exist as a paper unit at Misawa, all of its resources were assigned to the detachment, which engaged in combat operations in Vietnam.
-Between June 1967 and April 1969, the detachment operatied from Phu Cat Air Base under the control of the 37th Tactical Fighter Wing, before returning to Phan Rang.
+Between June 1967 and April 1969, the detachment operated from Phu Cat Air Base under the control of the 37th Tactical Fighter Wing, before returning to Phan Rang.

 In January 1968, the 39th Air Division was inactivated and the 475th Tactical Fighter Wing moved to Misawa.
 The squadron was reassigned, but remained a paper unit until March 1971, when it moved without personnel and equipment and replaced Detachment 1 at Phan Rang.
 The American presence in Vietnam was being reduced, however, and the squadron's time at Phan Rang was limited.
 Combat operations ceased in late June, and on 15 July the squadron moved without personnel and equipment for the second time.

 The squadron moved on paper to rejoin the 401st Wing at Torrejon Air Base, Spain in July 1971, replacing the 308th Tactical Fighter Squadron and assuming its personnel and McDonnell F-4 Phantom IIs.
 The squadron deployed to advanced locations in Europe and the Middle East, where it stood alert status.
 In 1983, the squadron converted to the General Dynamics F-16 Fighting Falcon.

 It deployed its forces to Incirlik Air Base, Turkey in 1990, where they formed the 612th Tactical Fighter Squadron (Provisional) under the 7440th Composite Wing (Provisional).
 After return to Torrejon the squadron was inactivated in the fall of 1991 as the United States removed its combat units permanently stationed in Spain.